Skip to main content

 • “The graphics were practically PS2 levels, but it made up for it with interesting characters, detailed dialogue trees, and good voice acting.”

-• “This game, however, has had its graphics upgraded; it's notably better, but it's mostly the scenery that looks good.”
+• “This game, however, has upgraded graphics that are notably better, but it's mostly the scenery that looks good.”

 • optimization